screen and blind master

 Installation and Professional Requirements

 Plantation shutters require professional installation to ensure proper operation, safety, and warranty coverage.
 The complexity of measuring, custom fitting, and mounting makes DIY installation impractical.
+Professional installation guarantees your shutters are fixed to the sides of window frames correctly.

 Blinds can technically be DIY installed, but professional installation is highly recommended.
 Proper installation requires precise measurements, level mounting, and understanding of safety requirements.
 Professional installation ensures optimal performance, compliance with Australian safety standards, and proper warranty coverage.